luiscoco/microsoft-extensions-ai-sample-BlazorAIChatBot_with_Ollama/README.md

-# How to create a Blazor Web App (.NET9) with an AI ChatBot and Ollama phi3:latest model
+# Building a Blazor Web App with AI ChatBot Integration Using .NET 9 and the Ollama Phi3 Model

 ## 1. Donwload and Install AI Ollama in your laptop